 Coring shall be carried out according to CSA A23.2-14C when the shotcrete is between 7 to 10 Days of age.
-Cores shall be 75 mm in diameter and a minimum of 5 test panels shall be constructed during the work as directed by the Contract Administrator.
-Specimens from the panels 100 mm long.
+Cores shall be 75 mm in diameter and a minimum of 100 mm long.

 To avoid cutting reinforcing steel, all embedded steel and rock drains in the area shall be located, using a covermeter, prior to taking any cores.
 Cores for compressive strength testing may contain welded steel wire reinforcement but shall not contain reinforcing steel.